keeganpaleshi/RMTest/README.md

 ## Configuration

+The parser is case sensitive, so all keys in `config.json` should be lowercase.
+Mixed-case names from older files remain supported for backward compatibility but are deprecated.

 `nominal_adc` under the `calibration` section sets the expected raw ADC centroids for Po‑210, Po‑218 and Po‑214 when using automatic calibration.
 If omitted, defaults of `{"Po210": 1250, "Po218": 1400, "Po214": 1800}`